johnchrishays/YDN_op-ed_ML/README.md

 I used [word-rnn-tensorflow](https://github.com/hunkim/word-rnn-tensorflow) for this part of the project.

 ## Results
 The generated text *almost* follows gramatical rules, although the content usually doesn't make sense.
-It was a stretch in the first place to think that the word-rnn can learn to mimic the style of the YDN in ~10 hours of training.
-But a few of the generated sentences were pretty funny.
+It was a stretch in the first place to think that the word-rnn can learn to mimic the style of the YDN in ~10 hours of training on a server in the CS department.
+But some of the generated sentences were pretty funny.
 Here are some of my favorites:

 >When I first got to Yale, sans high school potheads and Superman and charm, I found myself weeping.